Nothando-Sokhela/WeShare-Project/README.md

     User Authentication: Implementing secure and streamlined user authentication without compromising user experience.
     Data Management: Managing complex data relationships and ensuring data integrity within the application.
     User Interface Design: Designing an intuitive and responsive user interface to enhance user experience.

+Note: As per school policy, we are not permitted to share the code for this project.
+However, detailed documentation and insights into the project's development process are provided in this README and the accompanying article.